 My style is photo journalistic, I love capturing families playing, snuggling, being goofy, and just loving on each other.
 I will always do my best to get that one desired shot of everyone looking and smiling at me, but will for the most part, be giving piggyback rides to your kids, encouraging dads to show off their kid-flipping skills, having little ones give moms their BEST hugs EVER, and fun stuff like that.
 All sessions are shot in the evening for optimal lighting – the time frame of this will depend upon the season and the sun.
 We will discuss this more in details if we havent already.

 Please take some time to read through the following information as you prepare yourself and your family!

 Looking forward to meeting with you!

 Prior to your session

 Preparing your kids for our session as much as possible often takes the timidness out of the evening.
 Please make sure kids know that this is FUN!
 No threats, as they usually bring about tears and added stress.
 Don’t even bother telling them to be sure to smile or “be good”.
 My goal isnt to get a picture of your child “being good” or just “smiling” but having fun and interacting.
-Some kids who have been coached to smile for the photographer get so nervous that they are fighting laughing and relaxing because
+Making sure they are fed before will also ensure that they are in a good mood.

 Moms, I am speaking to you.
 Is your husband feeling less than thrilled about your upcoming photo shoot?
 A little bribery seems to work well here (though maybe something better than ice cream!) as well!